 Stretch the idea of giving birth further and you can interpret a dream of giving birth to a kitten, which symbolizes “kitten-like” qualities emerging in the dreamer.
 Kittens are playful and innocent, so the dream uses the metaphor of giving birth to kittens as a way of saying that the dreamer is becoming playful and innocent, too.

 Also included under the umbrella of “giving birth” is creativity.
-Take writing my first book as an example.
+A child is a creation, after all.
+As an example, take writing my first book.
 First, the story idea was “conceived.”
 Then it “gestated” as I researched and worked through the plot.
 It was fully formed after I finished writing and editing it.
 And to “give birth” I published it.

 As a moderator at Reddit Dreams I run across dreams from child-bearing-age females who think they never want to have kids, then they have a dream that changes their mind, like this one:

-I am 25 now and have been slowly warming up to the idea of MAYBE having a kid one day, way in the future, and that’s only because my friend had a kid and he’s kind of fun and cool to be around.
-Back in my early twenties I was one of those “No way, never in my life,” no maternal instinct kind of girls.
-Basically what I am getting at is that up until this point in my life I have not wanted to or tried to have a kid, and I haven’t been sad that I don’t have any.
+I am 25 and have been slowly warming up to the idea of MAYBE having a kid one day, way in the future, and that’s only because my friend had a kid and her son is kind of fun and cool to be around.
+Back in my early twenties I was one of those ‘no way, never in my life,’ no maternal instinct kind of girls.
+Basically what I am getting at is that up until this point in my life I have not wanted or tried to have a kid, and I haven’t been sad that I don’t have any.

 So last night I had a dream that I gave birth to a little baby boy.
 I named him Samuel Wallace (everyone called him Sammy) and he was absolutely beautiful.
 I remember looking at him for the first time and stroking his cheek and looking into his blue eyes (my eyes) and feeling love so strong my heart felt like it was going to give out.
 I looked at him and was happy that he had my boyfriend’s nose.
 He grabbed my finger and I could feel his heartbeat while I held him.
 I cried with joy unlike any I had felt before.